 - Magirus (S / A) MAN (S)

-From today’s perspective, these figures look modest, but for those capacity of German automotive factories and among the war-related difficulties they meant a huge industrial and organizational performance.
+From today’s perspective, these figures look modest, but for those capacities of German automotive factories and among the war-related difficulties they meant a huge industrial and organizational performance.

-Contrary to still widespread belief a carriage with rigid axles can be absolutely superior vs independent wheel suspension on cross-country, provided that the latter does not additionally has a to-reach only with great design effort and therefore never been applied in series with suspension compensation.
+Contrary to still widespread belief, a carriage with rigid axles can be absolutely superior vs independent wheel suspension on cross-country, provided that the latter does not additionally have a to-reach only with great design effort and therefore never been applied in series with suspension compensation.